MaksimZinovev/obsidian-km-testing-kit/readme.md

 2. heuristics - each file contains a brief description of testing heuristic.
 2. charters - each file contains a charter example.

-Example:
+How to create exploratory session note  for authentication module

 ```
+Cmd + Shift + N - create new note
-Alt + Cmd + X -  insert Templater template
+Alt + Cmd + X - run Templater plugin
-type 020
+type "020"
+select "020 template.testing.bookmarked templates" using keyboard and press Enter or click on it
+select "session"  - note template
+select "exploratory"  - session type, your note will have this session type in metadata
+select "authentication" -  your note will have this module name in metadata
 press Enter
-select "session" using keyboard and press Enter or click the option
-select "exploratory" using keyboard and press Enter or click the option
-# session note will be created and moved to the folder "sessions/"
 ```

+You can create other types of notes using template "020 template.testing.bookmarked templates" or run any other template.

 ![templates](attachments/templates.jpg)